unsol/design/spec.md

 #### `EEI.getExternalAccountCode : Int`

-Get the code of the given account `ACCT`.
+Return the code of the given account `ACCT`.

 1. Load and return `eei.accounts[ACCT].code`.